 Alonso says more than 100 faith communities across the nation are praying for the preservation of heritage landscapes and sacred sites that are under threat.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Categories: Ecumenical & Interfaith, Environment, Hunger & Poverty

 Tags: bears ears national monument, environment, Grand Staircase-Escalante National Monument, pcusa, presbyterian, sacred land

-Ministries: Environmental Ministries, Compassion, Peace and Justice, Native American Intercultural Congregational Support, Interfaith Relations, Presbyterian Hunger Program
+Ministries: Sustainable Living & Earth Care Concerns, Compassion, Peace and Justice, Native American Intercultural Congregational Support, Interfaith Relations, Presbyterian Hunger Program